 Trees and hedges

 Overhanging trees are another common reason for neighbour disputes.
-If a neighbour's tree overhangs into a neighbouring property, the tree owner should be asked to trim back the tree.
+If a neighbour's tree overhangs into a neighbouring property, the tree owner can be asked to trim back the tree.
 If this is not done then the person complaining of the overhanging tree has the right to trim back the tree to the boundary line.
-However if you live in a conservation area or the trees are protected by a tree preservation order you'll need to ask your local council's permission to trim or cut the trees.
-You should also informally talk to your neighbour to let them know of your intentions to trim back the tree branches.
+However, if you live in a conservation area or the trees are protected by a tree preservation order you'll need to ask your local council's permission to trim or cut the trees.
+You should informally talk to your neighbour to let them know of your intentions to trim back the tree branches.
 The tree branches and foliage should also be returned to your neighbour or disposed of properly with their consent.

 Boundaries, fences and driveways

 When disputes arise between neighbours about the boundaries between their properties, it's necessary to find out who owns the disputed land.
-You should check the property title deeds to see who owns the land and where the boundary is for the property.
-However boundary lines aren't always clearly defined on property deeds and it may be necessary to get an expert surveyor.
+You should check the property title deeds to see who owns the land and where the boundary is situated for the property.
+However, boundary lines aren't always clearly defined on property deeds and it may be necessary to get an expert surveyor.
 The Royal Institution of Chartered Surveyors (RICS) has free advice on boundary disputes.

-Generally there isn't a duty to erect and maintain any type of fence or railing around your property.
+Generally, there isn't a duty to erect and maintain any type of fence or railing around your property.
 The only exceptions are when there is a requirement in the title documents or lease or the property is next to a street or road and may cause danger.
-In order to find out who has an obligation to repair a fence or rail you'll need to look at the property documents.
+In order to find out who has an obligation to repair a fence or rail, you'll need to look at the property documents.
 This will set out who owns the fence or rail and whether they have to maintain or repair it.
 A person is only required to fix a fence or rail if it expressly says so in the title deeds.
 The only obligation on the fence owner is that it must be safe.

 If there is a shared driveway then each person has a right of access and neither neighbour can block access to it.
 There are no automatic rights over parking spaces on a public road.

 Sometimes you'll share some amenities with your neighbours.
 These can include shared drains and pipes, shared gardens or even a communal rooftop on a block of flats.
 Disputes usually arise over who has the responsibility of maintaining or keeping the shared amenities clean.
 Legal documents such as the lease or title deeds will normally state who is responsible for maintaining or repairing the shared amenities.
-However as they aren't always clear, it may be best to share the costs of any repairs or cleaning for any shared amenities if each party intends to use them.
+However, as shared amenities aren't always clear, it may be best to share the costs of any repairs or cleaning for any shared amenities if each party intends to use them.
 The simple solution should be to always informally talk to your neighbour to resolve these disputes.

 In Scotland, if neighbours can’t agree on cleaning and maintenance responsibilities the local authority’s environmental health department can help resolve the dispute.
 The authority has the power to order households to clean shared stairways and take legal action if residents don’t comply.

-You might have a shared wall if your property is adjoining to another property.
+You might have a shared wall if your property is adjoining another property.
 This is known as a party wall.
 If you or your neighbour plans to carry out work that will affect a party wall between the two properties then there must be a party wall notice served on all the people affected.
 If you have a good relationship with your neighbour it may be possible to minimise costs by negotiating a Party wall agreement instead of going through the usual party wall notice procedure.
-For further information read Party wall matters.
+For further information, read Party wall matters.

 In Scotland, the owners of a shared wall have equal rights to carry out work on the structure.
 You should talk to your neighbour before making any changes to the shared wall in order to avoid disputes.
 For further information, read Party wall matters in Scotland.

 Abusive, anti-social or violent neighbours

 If you are based in Scotland, you may wish to ask your local authority for help dealing with a neighbour’s antisocial behaviour.
-The council has a number of powers to deal with these situations, including applying to a court for an order to stop the behaviour, take action itself to stop the behaviour, evict the person responsible (if they are a local authority tenant), provide you with alternative accommodation and report the matter to the Procurator Fiscal to consider whether prosecution is appropriate.
+The council has a number of powers to deal with these situations, including applying to a court for an order to stop the behaviour, take action itself to stop the behaviour, evict the person responsible (if they are a local authority tenant), provide you with alternative accommodation and report the matter to the Crown Office & Procurator Fiscal Service to consider whether prosecution is appropriate.